 1. Stop procrastinating

 The most crucial step for flipping a house is to stop studying and flip a house.
 Many first-time investors, myself included, spend too much time analyzing the business.
-This time is better spent flipping a house.
+A beginner investor should concentrate on finding good deals, not endlessly studying the topic and wasting time.
+And yes, working with a mentor wastes time; buy your first property.

 2. Prepare Finances